IncandelaLab/LDMX-scripts/GraphNet/README.md

 Verify the installation is successful by running `conda info`.

-If you cannot run `conda` command, check if the you added the conda path to your `PATH` variable in your bashrc/zshrc file, e.g.,
+If you cannot run the `conda` command, check if the you added the conda path to your `PATH` variable in your bashrc/zshrc file, e.g.,

 ```bash
 export PATH="$HOME/miniconda3/bin:$PATH"